alphagov/whitehall/README.md

 ## Nomenclature

-* *Govspeak* A variation of [Markdown](https://daringfireball.net/projects/markdow://daringfireball.net/projects/markdown)
+* *Govspeak* A variation of [Markdown](https://daringfireball.net/projects/markdown)
 used throughout 'Whitehall' as the general publishing format

 ## Technical Documentation

-Whitehall is a Rails 4 app built on a Mysql database.
-It is deployed in two 'modes', 'admin' for publishers to create and manage content and 'frontend' for rendering content to https://gov.uk.
+Whitehall is a Rails 4 app built on a MyQL database.
+It is deployed in two modes, 'admin' for publishers to create and manage content and 'frontend' for rendering content under https://www.gov.uk/government.
 In addition to storing and managing its own content database Whitehall also updates various other APIs including search and is currently being migrated towards a new publishing model utilising [Publishing